Welcome Address by Commissioner, Mr Tan Kiat How, at 53rd Asia Pacific Privacy Authorities Forum, on 2 June 2020

 Conclusion

 10. I believe many of you would agree with me that our role as data protection authorities has become more pertinent, but also more challenging, than before.
 The importance of this community of data protection authorities cannot be gainsaid.
 Meetings like this are important to building friendships, which carry on between formal meetings.
-We have had several bilateral conference calls to share knowledge and discuss common issues during this COVID-19 pandemic.
+We have had several bilateral conference calls to share knowledge and discuss common issues during this COVID-19 pandemic.11.
+We have an agenda over the coming three days with an interesting range of topics, and I am briefed that many of us have raised our hands to speak.
+I am sure that we will be sharing candidly and I look forward to a lively discussion.

 Tags: